-While colour, clarity and carat are the most recognizable criteria for selecting a diamond, a diamond cut chart can help you differentiate between a good diamond and a great diamond.
+While colour, clarity and carat are the most recognizable criteria for buying a diamond, a diamond-cut chart can help you differentiate between a good diamond and a great diamond.

-Seeing a diamond cut chart you’d think that the fancy-looking heart shaped diamond would require more skill to cut and hence would be more expensive.
-But, the round diamonds command premium pricing, irrespective of carat!
+Seeing a diamond cut chart you’d think that the fancy-looking heart-shaped diamond would require more skill to cut and hence would be more expensive.
+But, the round cut diamonds command premium pricing, irrespective of a carat!

 Scaif – a diamond cutting wheel – was invented in the late fifteenth century by a diamond cutter in Antwerp called Lodewyk van Berken.
 The scaif revolutionized the art of diamond cutting.